There are two situations that allow you to make mid-year changes to your benefits: a work status change or a qualifying event.

 Legally, certain life changes give you the option of updating or changing your benefit selections, even in the middle of the plan year.

-These Qualifying Events include:
+These Qualifying Events include (but not limited to):

 Not all qualifying events allow you to change all benefit options.
 For example, if your spouse loses health insurance coverage elsewhere, you’ll be permitted to add him or her to your health care plan mid-year.
 However, the event will not qualify you to make a change in other benefits, such as life insurance.